 TL;DR

-For serious lifters in 2026, smartphone apps like Kenso offer superior workout logging with detailed progression tracking and custom programs, while wearables like the Apple Watch Series 11 excel at heart rate monitoring and recovery metrics.
-The Apple Watch Series 11 ($399) provides accurate biometric data but limited strength training features, whereas dedicated apps like Kenso ($4.99/month) focus specifically on progressive overload tracking.
-Most experienced lifters benefit from combining both technologies: using a smartphone app for detailed session logging and a fitness wearable for biometric monitoring between sessions.
+For serious lifters in 2026, smartphone apps and wearables solve two different problems.
+Apps like Kenso handle workout logging, progressive overload tracking, and custom programs; wearables like the Apple Watch Series 11 handle heart rate, sleep, and recovery metrics.
+The Apple Watch ($399+) delivers accurate biometric data but limited strength-training tools, whereas a dedicated logger like Kenso (about $9.99/month) is built specifically for tracking sets, reps, and progression over time.
+Most experienced lifters get the most value from combining both: a smartphone app for detailed session logging and a wearable for biometric monitoring between sessions.

 Best Workout Tracking Technology for Lifters